gavr-vlad-s/murlyka/README.md

 $ murlyka files
 ```

 Here 'option' is either `--help`, or `--version`.
-First of them displays help, second of them displays version info.

-'files' are processed configuration files.
+First of them displays help, second of them displays version info; 'files' are processed configuration files.

 # Building of Murlyka project
 To build this project, you need to install Haskell Platform.
 Suppose that you installed Haskell Platform; then to build the project Murlyka, you need